coo990/tonights-dinner/README.md

 # Tonight's Dinner

 Created a web-app that allows me to input and store the dinners I cook in the evening.
 Helpful for tracking what I eat and what I can make.
+Contains CRUD elements working successfully to add dinner, edit posting and delete food.

 Future possible features:
  - A page that when loaded, displays a random food entry if the user is not sure what to eat.